dsnowden25/Labs/File-Reading-Assembly/README.md

 As per our standard end of the team activity - go to the Module 02 challenge problems, and as a group pick a couple to work on.
 Discuss your solutions.
 Include a solution in your team activity meeting files.
 You are also encouraged to take a technical interview question and discuss solutions as a group.

+* Judson - "Hello World!" in C
+* Tor - Sum and difference
+* Umer - Two sum
+* Daymian - Squares of a sorted array

 ## 📚 Resources